Mike Kelly (Alaska politician): 2008 campaign

 In 2008, Kelly faced two primary challengers.
 He defeated Schaeffer Cox, a 24-year-old carpenter who would later become better known for his involvement in the militia movement, by an approximately 51 to 36 percent margin.
 In the general election, he was re-elected by only 4 votes against Karl Kassel, who had recently retired as head of parks and recreation for the Fairbanks North Star Borough.

 2010 campaign

 In 2010, he was defeated for reelection by Bob Miller, a former television anchor.
 Political action committees were formed specifically to oppose Kelly.
 Advertisements pointing out his actions on the public employee retirement issue, presented in contrast with his own retirement package from Golden Valley Electric Association, were a constant presence during the 2010 campaign season.

 Personal life and death

 Kelly and his wife Cherie had five children, Roxanne, Shannon, Erin, Cecilia and James, as well as 12 grandchildren.
-He graduated from Monroe High School in 1960, attended Seattle University from 1960–1961, and received his Bachelor of Business Administration degree from the University of Alaska in 1966.
+He graduated from Monroe High School in 1960, attended Seattle University from 1960 to 1961, and received his Bachelor of Business Administration degree from the University of Alaska in 1966.

-Kelly was killed in the crash of an American Champion Citabria, which was being piloted by Kelly, on Fort Wainwright near Fairbanks, Alaska on December 7, 2016.
+Kelly was killed in the crash of an American Champion Citabria, which was being piloted by Kelly, on Fort Wainwright near Fairbanks, Alaska, on December 7, 2016.